opendocsg/slw-judgments-backfill/2017_SGCA_34/report.md

 87     The wife’s main argument on appeal was that she ought to have been given a higher share of the assets of both Groups.
 She argued that her direct contributions to the Group A assets ought to have been valued at 20% such that she would have been awarded 42.5% of the overall share of Group A assets.
 This was because the Judge had, incorrectly, failed to accord weight to the wife’s efforts to manage the matrimonial assets but had merely focused on the fact that the wife’s income of $797,317 was used to invest in other properties.
 In the alternative, even if the Judge did factor in these efforts in managing the matrimonial assets, the wife submitted that the Judge undervalued those efforts by finding that the husband was the main driving force behind the couple’s investments.
 The wife also argued that the Judge erred in finding that the wife’s direct contribution to Group B was only five percent.
 She contended that any reduction of the overall ratio should have been to 30% instead of to 20%.

-88     In _Koh Bee Choo v Choo Chai Huah_ [2007] SGCA 21, we noted at [46] that “the division of matrimonial assets involves the sound application of judicial discretion by the judge of first instance rather than any rigid mathematical formulae”.
+88     In _Koh Bee Choo v Choo Chai Huah_ <span class="citation">[2007] SGCA 21</span>, we noted at [46] that “the division of matrimonial assets involves the sound application of judicial discretion by the judge of first instance rather than any rigid mathematical formulae”.
 Therefore, an appellate court should not interfere in the orders made by the court below unless it had committed an error of law or principle or failed to appreciate crucial facts.
 Having reviewed the parties’ arguments, we do not think appellate intervention is warranted in relation to the Judge’s determination of a just and equitable division of the assets in Groups A and B.

 **_Indirect contributions_**